b-k/ludwig_van_shuffle/Readme.md

 13-The_Dreams_and_Prayers_of_Isaac_the_Blind_IV._Postlude_-__Lento,_liberamente.mp3|dp
 ```

-The name can be anything (a, b, c or 1, 2, 3 are sufficient), just enough to uniquely identify the set within this file.
+The name can be anything—a, b, c or 1, 2, 3 are sufficient, just enough to uniquely identify the set within this file.
-Note that tracks 3-5 are unlabelled in the example, because those are a loose set of songs that it's OK to shuffle.
+Note that tracks 3-5 are unlabelled in the example, because those are a loose set of songs that are OK to shuffle.

-I generate the initial version via a simple shell function that I wrote:
+I generate the base set list via a simple shell function that I wrote:
 ```
 prep_list(){
     ls --color=none *3 | sed 's/$/|/' > sets
 }
 ```
-and then opening `sets` in a text editor.
+and then open `sets` in a text editor to add set names.

 You can also have the set list in a higher directory, with subdirectories: